Slow Traveling in Johor Malaysia

 But we did not expect the problem of the bureaucracy of our credit cards!
 After several attempts, we gave up and went the next morning to a rental car company.

 This ended up being twice as much as if we had booked through GoCar.

 After picking up our car, we were finally on our way to Desaru and decided to stop to eat something little.
 I really can’t find anything and end up taking some rice with vegetables.
 James opts for rice with chicken.
 And before I even know it, a cat jumps on me, scratches my hand, and takes off!

-Johor is a good alternative from the more famous places like Melakka or Georgetown.
+Johor is a good alternative to the more famous places like Melaka or Georgetown.
 We found it very good, from the weather, from our accommodation, from the cute cafes in the old town, and the fact that you can easily hop over to Singapore.
 We’ve been to Singapore before and decided not to go there again this time.
-Afterall, we don’t want to stress out while slow traveling?
+After all, we don’t want to stress out while slow traveling!